Robinpig/Note/docs/CS/CN/TCP.md

 If this assumption is false, which it sometimes is for wireless networks, TCP slows down even when no congestion is present.
 In addition, many RTTs may be required for the value of cwnd to grow large, which is required for efficient use of networks with high capacity.

+We mentioned ssthresh earlier.
+This threshold is a limit on the value of cwnd that determines which algorithm is in operation, slow start or congestion avoidance.
+When cwnd < ssthresh, slow start is used, and when cwnd > ssthresh, congestion avoidance is used.
+When they are equal, either can be used.
+The most important distinction between slow start and congestion avoidance, as we have seen, is how each modifies the value of cwnd when new ACKs arrive.
+What makes TCP somewhat tricky and interesting is that the value of ssthresh is not fixed but instead varies over time.
+Its main purpose is to remember the last “best” estimate of the operating window when no loss was present.
+Said another way, it holds the lower bound on TCP’s best estimate of the optimal window size.

 #### Fast Recovery

 In fast recovery, the value of cwnd is increased by 1 MSS for every duplicate ACK received for the missing segment that caused TCP to enter the fast-recovery state.